 Empanadas came here from Spain but have remained popular throughout Europe for decades.
-Different regions have different favorite versions of the traditional stuffed pie and they range from sweet to savory.
-The new empanada is a delicious baked variant stuffed with fresh spinach cheese and fresh cheese.
-This easy and satisfying empanada recipe is made with chilled crust.
+Different regions have different favorite versions of the traditional stuffed pie, ranging from sweet to savory.
+The empanadas from Argentina are delicious baked variants stuffed with fresh spinach cheese and fresh cheese.
+This easy and satisfying empanada recipe is made with a chilled crust.

-This vegan spinach empanadas recipe calls for just a handful of easy-to-get ingredients.
+This Vegan Argentine Empanadas Recipe calls for just a handful of easy-to-get ingredients.

 - Fresh spinach (see vsriation notes if using frozen spinach)